-Resident involvement in research provides a strong foundation for physicians entering either academics or private practice and equips each resident with the tools necessary to understand the scientific method, critically analyze the medical literature, maintain an inquisitive sense, and test hypotheses.
+Resident involvement in research provides a strong foundation for physicians entering either academics or private practice and equips each resident with the tools necessary to understand the scientific method, critically analyze the medical literature, maintain scientific curiosity, and test hypotheses.

 Department of Otolaryngology, Head & Neck Surgery